flockRush/diyshortvideos.github.io/src/about.md

   <p>
             For the first time, it is possible to do what Flockrush excels at in one platform, for entire teams.
 Following content 'from cradle to grave' in one place is saving content teams massive amounts of time in itself, but with the features we've built to support content curation and publishing across all social channels simultaneously, new ways of working for large and small teams are now possible.
         </p>
-  <p>Our patented AI technology supports our cloud-based SaaS platform giving you access to your projects wherever you want to be, always using the latest software release and running with telco-grade reliability.
+  <p>Our AI technology supports our cloud-based SaaS platform giving you access to your projects wherever you want to be, always using the latest software release and running with telco-grade reliability.
         </p>
   <p>But we're never satisfied - our success only comes when yours does - so we're always working to make better and new ways to support you in achieving your marketing goals.
 Whatever it takes.
         </p>